wangrui24/wangrui/_pages/about.md

 Prior to coming to UW,  I obtained my master degree from the Peking University.
 I hold bachelor degrees in medicine and economics from Peking University.
 I am interested in causal inference, and its applications in public health and social science.

-I am originally from Duanyuan, a small town in Huaibei, Anhui province, Eastern China.
+I am originally from a small town Anhui province, Eastern China.
 When not working, I enjoy playing tennis, watching movies (especially art movies) and spending time with friends.